2023 Trends in Web Design for Government Sites

 An open and inviting home page serves as an engaging launch pad for a wide range of user journeys.

-Once the key persona groups who visit the site are defined, and the user journeys are mapped, the essential focus needs to be on streamlining and simplifying the UX, with a focus on removing any potential or perceived roadblocks for users.
+Once the key persona groups who visit the site are defined, and the user journeys are mapped, the essential focus needs to be on streamlining and simplifying the UX design, with a focus on removing any potential or perceived roadblocks for users.

-Promet’s people-first design philosophy recognizes that state and local government websites serve a broad spectrum of users, and follows a design imperative of defining end-user needs, goals, motivations, and pain points, as an essential first step in building and designing a site.
+Our people-first design philosophy recognizes that State and local government websites serve a broad spectrum of users, and follows a design imperative of defining end-user needs, goals, motivations, and pain points as an essential first step in building and designing a site.

 Among the key indicators of human-centered design is increasingly friendly and highly contextual navigational language that provide a walk-through to specific tasks.
 For example, rather than a "Forms" tab, or a list of departments on the top navigation menu, we recently built a top navigation bar with a tab that read: "I want to," followed by a a sub menu of the following options:

-Components that enable full leverage of imagery that displays the local landscape and top attractions
+Components enable full leverage of imagery displaying the local landscape and top attractions

-Just as citizens have high expectations that the grounds and interior of their city hall, county courthouse, or state capital will be well tended and impressive, expectations are high for a modern, easy to navigate, beautifully designed website that reinforces civic pride.
+Just as citizens have high expectations that the grounds and interior of their city hall, county courthouse, or State capital will be well tended and impressive, expectations are high for a modern, usable, beautifully designed website that reinforces civic pride.

 The Martin County Florida website features images on home page that highlight the area's spectacular beauty and attractions for both residents and tourists.

-An approach to Web Content Accessibility Guidelines (WCAG 2.1) that incorporates both compliance and inclusivity
+An approach to WCAG 2.2 that incorporates both compliance and inclusivity

 Weather alerts or public health emergencies can emerge with little warning, and while the need for disaster communications is not likely to occur on any sort of regular basis, event schedules are often subject to change and community calendars constantly need to be updated.